 Despite the limits of the metric, there are several reasons why baptisms in the SBC may portend the future of Christianity in America.

-effect: The SBC is huge.
+The magnitude effect: The SBC is huge.
 With nearly 16 million members, it’s the largest Protestant body in the United States and the country’s second largest Christian body after the Catholic Church.
 Because of its size, the “mere Christian” elements of the SBC can serve as a potentially representative sample of what is happening in American Christianity as a whole.
 If baptisms are increasing or declining in the SBC, the numbers of Americans becoming Christian (in whatever denomination) is likely to also be increasing or decreasing.